LukeHenry04/cse15l-lab-reports/Week2_Lab_Report.md

 ![Hello Image](https://raw.githubusercontent.com/LukeHenry04/cse15l-lab-reports/main/Hello.png)

-Then, using the path `/add-message?s=How are you` adds 'how are you' to the string:
+Then, using the path `/add-message?s=How are you` adds 'how are you' to the string with a new line:

 ![How Are You Image](https://raw.githubusercontent.com/LukeHenry04/cse15l-lab-reports/main/HowAreYou.png)